jasonshamayev/MyHealthApp/README.md

   and android permissions allowed)
   -User can add a self notification message
   -Medication Tracker of dosage + days left to complete medication

+Missing functionality: -not pulling data from DB of Personal Info. to text/email in monitoring system.
+Did not have time to finish implementation but harded coded works for email/texts -Medication tracker is only able to pull the 1st medication entered, not any respective medications added thereafter
+-No notifications of missed medication.
+Only a self notify for a user to enter their own Notif to put in notification bar

 Resources:
 https://www.youtube.com/watch?v=tTbd1Mfi-Sk